-On her arrival, Sister Kathleen first dedicated herself to a year of language study.
+In 1956 she received her first foreign mission assignment to Chile.
+On her arrival, Sister Kathleen dedicated herself to a year of language study.
 She then continued her education ministry in primary and secondary school until 1967, when her ministry shifted to pastoral work.

-Sister returned to Chile after a six-month furlough and immediately immersed herself in teaching and catechesis.
+After a six-month furlough in the U.S. sister Kathleen returned to Chile and immediately immersed herself in teaching and catechesis.
 Full of love for the Chilean people, she served as Coordinator of Religious Education for sixth, seventh, and eighth grade children.
-In addition to this she moderated the parish youth group, taught English and Religion, and even acted as Middle School Principal for a time.
+In addition, she moderated the parish youth group, taught English and Religion and even acted as Middle School Principal for a time.

-Then, in 1972, Sister Kathleen returned to the Center, where she worked in Information Services and Direct Mail until 1974.
-She next spent a year working in New Jersey with the Cuban population before going again to Chile to devote herself to another almost ten years of pastoral and catechetical work, including ministry to women and youth.
+Then, in 1972, Sister Kathleen returned to the Maryknoll Sisters Center in NY, where she worked in the Information Services and Direct Mail office of the Development Department until 1974.
+After leaving NY she spent a year working in New Jersey with the Cuban population before returning to Chile to devote herself to another almost ten years of pastoral and catechetical work, including ministry to women and youth.
 During her final two years in South America, Sister Kathleen gave her love and energy in the slums, ministering to the poor and marginalized through soup kitchens, sewing groups, and many other types of service.

-Since 1984, Sister has worked in various U.S. mission centers, first at the Center and the Seminary, then in NYC, San Jose, Redwood City, Los Angeles, and finally Monrovia, where she remains today.
-Throughout these years she has served in pastoral, teaching, and catechetical work: serving in numerous ways, from homeless shelters and RCIA programs to Bible groups and ESL classes.
-Today she is an active and loving member of the Monrovia community.
+Since 1984, Sister Kathleen has worked in various U.S. mission centers, first at the Sisters Center and the Seminary in NY then in San Jose, Redwood City, Los Angeles, and finally Monrovia, where she was an active and loving member of the Monrovia community.
+Throughout these years in California, she served in pastoral, teaching, and catechetical work: serving in numerous ways, from homeless shelters and RCIA programs to Bible groups and ESL classes.